silogen/docs/docs/quick-start-guides/workbench-quick-start.md

 ## Getting started

-1. Activate your SiloGen account and login to SiloGen Developer Center.
+1. Activate your SiloGen account and login to AMD AI Workbench.
-2. Complete the model fine-tuning tutorial to get hands-on with the Developer Center.
+2. Complete the model fine-tuning tutorial to get hands-on with the AMD AI Workbench.
-3. Browse through the Developer Center end user documentation in order to familiarize yourself with the SiloGen Developer Center features.
+3. Browse through the AMD AI Workbench end user documentation in order to familiarize yourself with the AMD AI Workbench features.

 ### Activate your SiloGen account

 1. You should have received a registration email with a link to activate your account.
 Click on the link in this email to start the registration process.
   - In case you have not received an email, please contact your SiloGen platform admin.
-2. Login to SiloGen Developer Center through your organization's SiloGen URL (ask for the URL from your SiloGen platform admin).
+2. Login to AMD AI Workbench through your organization's login URL (ask for the URL from your platform admin).
-3. Access the Developer Center tab on the left panel once you have logged in to SiloGen.
+3. Access the AMD AI Workbench tab on the left panel once you have logged in to the platform.

 ### Complete a tutorial